Herbs to Increase Sperm Count, Volume, Motility, and Overall Sperm Health

 Quit smoking

-Smoking seems to be bad for just about every aspect of human health, so is it really a surprise that it is absolutely detrimental to sperm health.
-A multitude of studies have shown this unsurprising fact, so if you’re still smoking, it’s best to try and stop and seek professional help if needed.
+Smoking seems to be bad for just about every aspect of human health, so it is really a surprise that it is absolutely detrimental to sperm health.
+A multitude of studies have shown this unsurprising fact, so if you’re still smoking, it’s best to try to stop and seek professional help if needed.

 Limit drinking